deepro0204/TaskBoard-Application/README.md

 | Email | `intern@demo.com` |
 | Password | `intern123` |

-"Remember me" stores the email in `localStorage` so it pre-fills on next visit.
+"Remember me" stores the email in `localStorage` so it pre-fills on the next visit.
+The password is never stored.

 ---